QuantLet/SDA_2019_St_Gallen/SDA_2019_St_Gallen_PD_with_ML_and_Sentiment_Analysis/README.md

 Second, we will execute some preprocessing technique using the bag-of-words approach that will enable us to keep only the raw text of the fillings ready to be analyzed.

-Third, we will compute the number of positive and negative words in each file based on two different libraries, one from Loughran and McDonald (2016) and one from Bing Liu, to compute a final polarity score.
+Third, we will analzse the length of the sentences but also compute the number of positive and negative words in each file based on two different libraries, one from Loughran and McDonald (2016) and one from Bing Liu, to compute a final polarity score.

 ## Describing the data